python/devguide/triaging.rst

 PyCons, EuroPython, or other official Python events.
 The label is used to prioritize the review of those PRs during the sprint.

+type-bugfix - Used for PRs that fix unintentional behavior, but do not pose significant security concerns.
+Generally, bugfixes will be attached to a specific issue where the unintendedbehavior was first reported.

 Fields in the Issue Tracker
 ---------------------------